magic-j/blender_plugin_for_asset_workflow/README.md

 # Blender Plugin
-to simplify the FBX asset workflow in Blender
+... to simplify the FBX asset workflow
+This plugin has been specially optimized for preparing assets for the Tacton VizStudio

 - [Installation](README.md#installation)
 - [Features](README.md#features)